Alejandro Gómez Monteverde

-José Alejandro Gómez Monteverde (born 13 July 1977) is a Mexican film director.
-His first film, Bella took top prize at the 2006 Toronto International Film Festival by winning the “People's Choice Award”.
+José Alejandro Gómez Monteverde (born 13 July 1977) is a Mexican filmmaker.
+His first film, Bella, took top prize at the 2006 Toronto International Film Festival by winning the "People's Choice Award".
+He also directed the films Sound of Freedom and Cabrini.

 In 2007, Monteverde received the US Citizenship and Immigration Services' "Outstanding American by Choice" Award, which recognizes the achievements of naturalized U.S. citizens.

 Career

-Films

-Monteverde wrote and directed Bella, a film that took top prize at the 2006 Toronto International Film Festival by winning the “People's Choice Award”.
+Monteverde wrote and directed Bella, a film that took top prize at the 2006 Toronto International Film Festival by winning the "People's Choice Award".
 Bella was produced by Sean Wolfington, Eduardo Verástegui, Leo Severino, and Denise Pinckley.
 Monteverde and the filmmakers received honors for Bella from the Smithsonian and the White House.
 The Smithsonian Latino Center also honored Monteverde with their "Legacy Award".
-After US President George W. Bush and First Lady Laura Bush saw the film, Monteverde was invited to sit with Laura in her private box during the annual State of the Union speech in 2007.
+After US President George W. Bush and First Lady Laura Bush saw the film, Monteverde was invited to sit with the First Lady in her private box during the annual State of the Union speech in 2007.

 Monteverde directed and co-wrote Little Boy, a film set during World War II, released in 2015.